 There are several different types of self care that should be considered when practicing self care.

 You need to take care of you physically, by making sure you get adequate sleep, rest, nutritious food, exercise, regular checkups, etc.

-All of the things that contribute to your mental health are included here.
+Your mental health is as important as your physical health.
 Seeking help when needed (should be as normal as going to see your regular doctor) from a therapist or mental health professional if having problems.
 Addressing stress and anxiety and making sure you have challenging, engaging work to use your brain.

 Believing in something bigger than ourselves, whether that is religion, the universe, nature in all its glory, etc. You need to spend time taking care of your soul too, whatever speaks to you.

-Humans are meant to be social.
-Whether it is time spent with your family, friends, co-workers or others, we need time with other human beings.
+Humans want to be social.
+Whether we spend time with our family, friends, co-workers or others, we need time with other human beings.

 And, of course, love is obviously a big part of who we are.
 Your spouse or partner, friends, kids, and family members and spending quality time with them fills your cup in a big way.

 Spending time getting in touch with your feelings, your thoughts, and journaling about them is a good way to make sure you are being true to yourself.
 You want to do things that make you happy and fulfilled overall.

 Making sure you indulge all of your senses – sight, sound, touch, smell and taste.
 Finding ways to immerse yourself in each of these areas on a regular basis will make your life richer.